nguyenchilong/angular2-webrtc/README.md

-# Info
+# WinfProjekt2-WebRTC
-This website is part of a project work and not meant to be used for commercial purposes.
+This project is part of a project work at the university of applied sciences Stuttgart and is not meant to be used for commercial purposes.

-It uses the WebRTC API, Angular2, Node.js, Symfony and Apache to create a virtual consultation hour.

-# WinfProjekt2-Webrtc

-This project uses Webrtc, RTCPeerconnection and Angular2

-Install:
+# Code responsibilities + functionality

 ```
 angular2-webrtc/
  ├──src/                                         * our source files that will be compiled to javascript